-Obituaries: The obituaries in this section are considered news and are published free
+Obituaries: The obituaries in this section are considered news and are published free of charge by Alachua County Today.
+Obituaries may be edited for style, space and policy

 A Neighborhood Meeting will be held to discuss a proposed preliminary plat, construction plans, site plan, and final plat for the HighPoint Crossing project.
 This project encompasses Alachua County tax parcels 03049-003-000 & 03049-000-000.
 The overall site is approximately 30 acres in size and the plan is to construct the utility infrastructure, master planning of Stormwater, and roadway improvements to serve future development in the project area including a Hampton Inn.